Understanding StructuredClone: The Native Way to Deep Copy In JavaScript

 - Circular references (crashes with a circular structure error)

-- Functions (they simply disappear)
+- Functions (they disappear)

 undefined

-- Date objects (converted to strings)
+- Date objects (convert to strings)

 javascriptfunction deepClone(obj) { if (obj === null || typeof obj !== "object") return obj; const copy = Array.isArray(obj) ? [] : {}; for (const key in obj) { if (Object.prototype.hasOwnProperty.call(obj, key)) { copy[key] = deepClone(obj[key]); } } return copy; }